Long Island Election Calendar: Primaries, Early Voting & Deadlines

 Early Voting on Long Island

-New York State provides early in-person voting for most elections, giving voters additional opportunities to cast a ballot before Election Day.
+New York State provides early in-person voting for many elections, giving voters additional opportunities to cast a ballot before Election Day.

-Early voting can take place at designated polling locations across Nassau and Suffolk counties.
+Early voting takes place at designated polling locations across Nassau and Suffolk counties.
+Because service details may change, voters should check the current early voting schedule before heading out.

-• Residents must be registered to vote by the deadline set for each election cycle.
+• Residents must be registered to vote by the deadline set for that election.

 Local, County & Special Elections

-In addition to statewide and federal dates, Long Island voters may encounter:
+In addition to statewide and federal contests, Long Island voters may encounter a range of local elections throughout the year.

 Special Elections

-Because local election timing varies by municipality, residents should check their county Board of Elections website for specific dates.
+Because local election timing varies by municipality, residents should check the appropriate county Board of Elections and, when applicable, the municipality or district conducting the vote for exact dates and procedures.

 School Budget Votes & Local Civic Votes